abhmishr1/HIP/docs/how-to/stream_ordered_allocator.rst

 Memory reuse policies
 ---------------------

-The allocator may reallocate memory as long as it guarantees that compliant memory accesses won't overlap temporally.
-Turning on and off the following memory pool reuse policy attribute flags can optimize the memory use:
+The allocator might reallocate memory as long as the compliant memory accesses are guaranteed not to overlap temporally.
+To optimize the memory usage, disable or enable the following memory pool reuse policy attribute flags:

-- ``hipMemPoolReuseFollowEventDependencies`` checks event dependencies before allocating additional GPU memory.
+- ``hipMemPoolReuseFollowEventDependencies``: Checks event dependencies before allocating additional GPU memory.
-- ``hipMemPoolReuseAllowOpportunistic`` checks freed allocations to determine if the stream order semantic indicated by the free operation has been met.
+- ``hipMemPoolReuseAllowOpportunistic``: Checks freed allocations to determine if the stream order semantic indicated by the free operation has been met.
-- ``hipMemPoolReuseAllowInternalDependencies`` manages reuse based on internal dependencies in runtime.
-If the driver fails to allocate and map additional physical memory, it will search for memory that relies on another stream's pending progress and reuse it.
+- ``hipMemPoolReuseAllowInternalDependencies``: Manages reuse based on internal dependencies in runtime.
+If the driver fails to allocate and map additional physical memory, it searches for memory waiting for another stream's progress and reuses it.

 Device accessibility for multi-GPU support
 ------------------------------------------

 Allocations are initially accessible only from the device where they reside.

-Inter-process memory handling
+Interprocess memory handling
 =============================

-Inter-process capable (IPC) memory pools facilitate efficient and secure sharing of GPU memory between processes.
+Interprocess capable (IPC) memory pools facilitate efficient and secure sharing of GPU memory between processes.

-There are two ways for inter-process memory sharing: pointer sharing or shareable handles.
-Both have allocator (export) and consumer (import) interface.
+To achieve interprocess memory sharing, you can use either :ref:`device pointer <device-pointer>` or :ref:`shareable handle <shareable-handle>`.
+Both provide allocator (export) and consumer (import) interfaces.

+.. _device-pointer:

 Device pointer
 --------------

-The ``hipMemPoolExportPointer()`` function allows to export data to share a memory pool pointer directly between processes.
-It is useful to share a memory allocation with another process.
+To export data to share a memory pool pointer directly between processes, use ``hipMemPoolExportPointer()``.
+It allows you to share a memory allocation with another process.

 .. code-block:: cpp